esciencecenter-digital-skills/teamwork-for-research-software-development/_episodes/06-agile-in-research.md

 - [Reinventing Research: Agile in the Academic Laboratory](https://www.agilealliance.org/resources/experience-reports/reinventing-research-agile-in-the-academic-laboratory/)
 .
 Includes a proposition for an Agile Manifesto for academia.

+Of course, methodological issues are not the only challenge in team work.
+Soft skills can be just as important, if not more.
+We discuss this next, in [episode 7](07-practical-recommendations.md).

 {% include links.md %}